couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

 To specify the filter results, click on the pop-up triangle next to `Filter Results`.
 You can delete existing filters, and add new filters using the embedded selection windows.
-Click **Unhandled:** `[:unknown-tag :guibutton]` when you have finished selecting filter values.
+Click `Show Results` when you have finished selecting filter values.
 The filter values you specify are identical to those available when querying from a standard client library.
 For more information, see [Querying Views](couchbase-manual-ready.html#couchbase-views-writing-querying).

 Due to the nature of range queries, a special character may be added to query